Some of the links in this post may be affiliate links.

 In the winter, with reduced light comes reduced growth.
 And with reduced growth comes the need to water much less frequently.
 Let your String of Pearls dry out much more in the winter.

 Keep an eye on the plant though so that the pearls aren’t shriveling or drying out.
 You don’t want to take it too far to the other extreme and have the plant too dry.

-String of pearls is very easy to propagate.
+String of pearls is very easy to propagate and you can make new plants in no time.
 You can either try water propagation, and pot them up into soil after they have rooted, or plant them directly into the soil.

 For water propagation, remove a few pearls off of one end of each cutting, and place that part of the strand in a vase with water.
 It should easily root.

 There are two different methods you can try for soil propagation.
 The first is just placing a couple inches of each strand into the soil mix.
 Take few pearls off of one end of the strand, and bury that part into the soil.